By Chad Sansing,

 Families can discuss how learning with technology can provide a window onto unfamiliar geographies and cultures.

 Families can enjoy keeping a real-world map marked with all the places they've discovered in the game.

 Families can discuss how man-made building and products, as well as clues from nature, can characterize a region or country.

 - Skills: Thinking & Reasoning: analyzing evidence, applying information, deduction, making conclusions, thinking critically, Tech Skills: using and applying technology

 - Genre: Educational

-- Pricing structure: Paid, Free
+- Pricing structure: Free to try, Paid, Free

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate